eryanom/eryanom/README.md

 ~ About Me

-Hi, I'm Erya Anom, a Cybersecurity Student interested in Ethical Hacking, Red Team Operations, and Penetration Testing.
+Hi, I'm Erya Anom, a third year Cybersecurity student at the University of the West of Scotland.
-I'm currently pursuing CISCO training and building security projects in my personal lab environment.

-My goal is to secure a **Summer 2026 Internship** where I can apply my technical skills, learn from professionals, and contribute to an organisation's security posture.
+This profile is my learning portfolio.
+It's where I keep the projects, labs, and notes I build as I work through my degree and teach myself hands on.
+I'm still early in my journey and learning something new every week, so expect this space to grow and change a lot.
+Right now I'm most interested in the offensive and network side of security, and I'm using my personal lab to practice the fundamentals properly rather than rushing.